imhans/swiftUI-log/Landmarks/SwiftUI-Essentials.md

 e.g. ) .firstIndex(where: { $0.id == landmark.id })!
 *returns the first index in which the value ( landmark.id in this case ) matches in the array

+063021

+static var formatter = LengthFormatter()
+*A formatter that provides localized descriptions of linear distances, such as length and height measurements